department19/department19.github.io/README.md

 I have applied the same format to the current iteration for now, but currently looking into whether the use of `getBoundingClientRect` or looking into some of the sub properties of `intersectObserver` can be used to rectify this.

 ### Project cards
+#### 0.3
+Redid the project cards, removed the blanket flexbox on the card, centralised

 #### 0.2
 Did a touch up on how the project card would look like in terms of colouring and, added:
 - box shadow